Mathematical Economic Analysis

 Grading

 Homework and exams are graded.
 Grades are based on the total points earned.
 (See below.)
 There is no "extra credit".
-Whole grade numerical cut-off points are standard: 90% for A-range grades and 80% for B-range grades.
+Whole grade numerical cut-off points are fairly standard: 90% for A-range grades and 80% for B-range grades.
 It follows that in principle everyone can attain an A, if every student makes an exceptional effort.
 In practice, this has not happened.

 Points